tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-*GAIMIN* was Liquid's nemesis???
-Yes, you're reading that correctly.
-We had to watch the same grand final.
-Every.
-Single.
-Major.
+### *GAIMIN* was Liquid's nemesis???

+That's correct.

 If you didn't have any strong opinions about this team last year, I wouldn't blame you.
 They were distinctly 'middle of the pack' material by WEU standards.

-If you didn't have any strong opinions about this team this year, you're a unicorn.
+If you didn't have any strong opinions about this team by the end of this year, you're a unicorn.

-But following
+The Lima Major win was the honeymoon period.
+A new WEU team was on the block.
+First Dutch Major champion with Seleri.
+Quinn, who had been struggling in NA for years, finally earned some validation.
+But in Berlin it was like, oh okay, it's happening again.
+But... back to back winners, that's exciting!
+Then come Bali, even the most neutral Dota esports viewers were starting to get a little agitated by their presence.

-Bunch of firsts.
-Was an interesting journey for a team that not many people thought about to a team that a lot of people began actively disliking.
+It's a fascinating case study of a team that most people barely ever thought about, to a team that a lot of people began actively disliking.
 There are a variety of factors.

 One is that, well, they're just very good.
 And if you're constantly very good, people get annoyed that you keep making everyone else look very bad.
+And this isn't just patch luck.
+The game **MASSIVELY** changed during DreamLeague S19 and they *still* kept winning everything.
+The strange thing is, they're not necessarily boring to watch (which is most people's argument against Tundra), they're just classic Western European clean Doto.

-Two is compounded by the fact that Liquid were doing them no favors by getting bopped by them in every single grand final.
-It was almost pre-determined.
-OHH BOY, GAIMIN'S IN GRAND FINALS AND LIQUID'S MAKING A LOWER BRACKET RUN, GEE I WONDER WHAT'S GONNA HAPPEN NEXT.
+Two is compounded by the fact that Liquid were doing them no favors by getting bopped in every single grand final.
+It was almost pre-determined. *OHH BOY, GAIMIN IS IN GRAND FINALS AND LIQUID'S MAKING A LOWER BRACKET RUN, GEE I WONDER WHAT'S GONNA HAPPEN NEXT.*

-Three is Quinn.
-Part of it... no, most of it is self-inflicted.
-He's a very colorful individual.
+Three is...
+Quinn.
+To put it lightly, he's a very colorful individual in pubs.
+And that, combined with an ego that was polished to a mirror finish this year, is a dangerous combination.
 I don't think I've seen people enjoy hatewatching a player this much since the days of internationally renowned day trader EternalEnvy.
+The worst part is even the hatewatchers will admit that the rest of his team is very likeable, which makes him an even *stronger* focus of their rage because they can't diffuse it amongst the roster.

 **What would success look like?** They already made history by being the first time in Dota 2 history to ever win every major of the season.
 Ya gotta finish the story now.